yurovsky/yurovsky.github.io/_posts/2017-01-20-qemu-unit-tests.md

 to make tests optional or control whether test failures break the build, as usual there is a lot that can be customized with buildroot.

+## Specifying which tests to run in a recipe

+We may not want to run every test in the build system.
+Generally speaking, we can run most unit tests but we will need to skip shell-based functional tests.
+`automake` provides a way to do that with the `TESTS` environment variable.
+For example, if we want to run only "test1" and "test2" we can specify them like this:

+    define example-app-make-check
+    TESTS="test1 test2" $(MAKE) -C $(@D) -e check endef

+    EXAMPLE_APP_POST_BUILD_HOOKS += example-app-make-check

+The `-e` argument tells `make` to override variables from the environment and we override `TESTS` (the variable calling out which tests to run) with our own list.
+Now `make check` will run just those tests.

 ## qemu and kernel version

 One more thing: the recipe the builds qemu in buildroot, `package/qemu/qemu.mk`, performs a check comparing the host's kernel version to the target's and will